nyantropy/Gravitas/ARCHITECTURE.md

 not as conventional controls.

 The same mounted frontend now acts as the engine's Interaction Frontend shell.
 Dialogue is one mode inside that shell.
-Non-modal NPC feature views such as merchant trade, inventory handoff, quest handoff, crafting, training, banking, gifting, and future relationship screens should mount into the published interaction slot.
-True blocking overlays should mount into the published modal slot and use `UiModalManager`. `InteractionFrontendSessionComponent` lets a game-side feature keep the VN stage active after a dialogue graph hands off to another interaction mode, while the feature continues to own its own business logic.
+Non-modal application feature views should mount into the published interaction slot.
+True blocking overlays should mount into the published modal slot and use `UiModalManager`.

-DungeonCrawler's migrated game UI now validates this contract in production feature code: merchant trade mounts into the Interaction Frontend slot, loot containers mount as dungeon/storage UI outside VN, standalone inventory and menus mount through feature coordinators, skill tree and dungeon HUD are compositions, and combat UI is composition-owned.
-The remaining game-side compatibility edge is world-space billboard projection for combat nameplates, which is intentionally outside the screen-space UI migration and should become first-class runtime projection support later.
+`InteractionFrontendSessionComponent` lets an application feature keep the VN stage active after a dialogue graph hands off to another interaction mode, while the feature continues to own its own business logic.

 Dialogue-driven VN presentation can opt into a traditional full-VN scene without changing dialogue graph data.
-A game may populate `VNExternalPresentationComponent` with a fullscreen image background, dimming value, VN sprites, and optional scene/particle render suppression while a `DialogueRuntimeComponent` is active.
+An application may populate `VNExternalPresentationComponent` with a fullscreen image background, dimming value, VN sprites, and optional scene/particle render suppression while a `DialogueRuntimeComponent` is active.
 `VNSystem` applies that override to active external dialogue and active